talwarabhimanyu/talwarabhimanyu.github.io/_drafts/2018-08-12-lstm-backprop.md

 ## Introduction
 In my [last post on Sequence Modelling](https://talwarabhimanyu.github.io/blog/2018/07/31/rnn-backprop), I derived the equations required for backpropogation through an RNN, and used those equations to implement [an RNN in Python](https://github.com/talwarabhimanyu/Learning-by-Coding/blob/master/Deep%20Learning%20from%20Scratch/RNN%20from%20Scratch/RNN%20from%20Scratch.ipynb) (without using PyTorch or Tensorflow).
 Through that post I demonstrated two tricks which make backprop through a network with 'tied up weights' easier to comprehend - use of 'dummy variables' and 'accumulation of gradients'. **In this post I intend to look at another neural network architecture known as an LSTM (Long Short-Term Memory), which builds upon RNNs, and overcomes the issue of vanishing gradients faced by RNNs.**

 The mathematics used is not dissimilar from what is required for RNNs (although you will see a lot more alphabets and subscripts because there are a lot more parameters than in an RNN).
 That said, one has to be careful about the flow of 'influence' from various nodes in the network to the network's loss (I will explain this below).
-This need to be careful arises from the introduction of an 'internal state' variable in LSTMs.
-This 'internal state' is actually what will help us overcome the issue of vanishing gradients.
+It is easy to miss out on a 'path' in the network through which 'influence' flows (I speak from personal experience!)

-It is due to this complication that I thought LSTMs deserve a new blog post.
-I will urge you to read my [post on RNNs](https://talwarabhimanyu.github.io/blog/2018/07/31/rnn-backprop) before proceeding because it introduces some key tricks which I will reuse for LSTMs.
+I strongly suggest you read my [post on RNNs](https://talwarabhimanyu.github.io/blog/2018/07/31/rnn-backprop) before proceeding because it introduces some key tricks which I will reuse in this post.
 I will assume that the reader is familiar with LSTMs.
 Chris Olah's [blog post](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) offers a very intuitive explanation of why LSTMs are structured the way they are.

 ## Terminology
-To process a sequence of length $$T$$, an LSTM uses $$T$$ copies of a Basic Unit.
+To process a sequence of length $$T$$, an LSTM uses $$T$$ copies of a Basic Unit (henceforth referred to as just a Unit).
 Each Unit uses the same set of parameters (weights and biases).
-E.g. say there is a 'root' version of a weight matrix $$W$$, then each LSTM Unit uses this same version, and any changes to the 'root' are reflected in the weights uses by each Unit.
-We say the parameters are 'tied together' across Units.
+One way to understand this is that there is a 'root' version of a weight matrix $$W$$, and each Unit uses this same version.
+Any changes to the 'root' are reflected in the matrix $$W$$ used by each Unit.
+We sometimes say that the parameters are 'tied together' across Units.

 **Figure: Structure of an LSTM Network (showing a single LSTM Unit)**

 Note:
 * Variables in blue color are the parameters of the network.
 We need to learn these parameters through training on data.
 * Scroll below for equations that govern the computation inside each of the four rectangular boxes in the diagram.